WELCOME TO SALEMTOWNE GOLF

 Non-Resident Golf Membership

-(a) Non-resident members are eligible to join SMGC/ SWGA, participate in any and all golfing events and entitled to unlimited play.
-Non-resident membership does not include the use of other Salemtowne facilities.
+(2) Club Participation: a.
+Non-resident members are eligible to join SMGC/ SWGA, participate in any and all golfing events and entitled to unlimited play.
+Non-resident membership does not include the use of other Salemtowne facilities, except the golf practice areas.

 (3) Non-resident members may invite guests to play under the same conditions as residents, except that the non-resident member shall play with the guest with no exceptions.